gpdowney/lightweightLSAT/pages/reason/flaws.md

 Consider these three:

-1. Observations of 30 Americans revealed that Americans rarely wear deodorant.
+1. `Observations of 30 Americans revealed that Americans rarely wear deodorant.`
-1. Observations of 10,000 children revealed that people rarely wear deodorant.
+1. `Observations of 10,000 children revealed that people rarely wear deodorant.`
-1. A telephone survey of 10,000 Americans revealed that Americans rarely wear deodorant.
+1. `A telephone survey of 10,000 Americans revealed that Americans rarely wear deodorant.`

 {% capture summary %}
-What's the Problem?
+What's the problem with each?
 {% endcapture %}
 {% capture details %}
-1. 30 people is too small a group to conclude anything about hundreds of millions of people.
+1. `30` people is too small a group to conclude anything about hundreds of millions of people.
-1. Children might not act like adults.
+1. `Children` might not act like adults.
 Maybe they have another reason for not wearing deodorant.
 1. The sample seems OK, but maybe people lie on the phone.
 {% endcapture %}
 {% include details.html %}